 Now that you've gotten a taste of the power provided by relational databases to answer questions, let's shift our attention to the dirty work: designing, implementing, populating and maintaining a database.

-If you have any questions now or at any point during this week, please feel free to post them to the Lesson 2 Discussion Forum in Canvas.
+If you have any questions now or at any point during this week, please feel free to post them to the Lesson 2 Discussion Forum.